timescale/docs/mst/failover.md

 `replica.servicename.timescaledb.io` works in read-only mode.
 After the replica server promotes itself as master, `servicename.timescaledb.io` points to the new master server, and `replica.servicename.timescaledb.io` continues to point to the new master server.
-New replica server is built automatically, and after it is in sync, `replica.servicename.timescaledb.io` points to the new replica server.
+A new replica server is built automatically, and after it is in sync, `replica.servicename.timescaledb.io` points to the new replica server.